 In Spain, there is a wide variety of dishes.
 Every region or province has its own special dishes.
 Sometimes even individual towns have their own twist on regional dishes.
-Spanish sauces are no different.
+Sauces are no different.
 Most sauces originated in a particular region, but many have spread across the peninsula.
 Below is a list of Spanish sauces that you will see in restaurants, as well as in recipes for Spanish dishes:

 This tasty sauce is made of tomatoes, roasted almonds, olive oil, and vinegar.
 (Sometimes hazelnuts are used in place of the almonds.)
-Romesco sauce is served with fish, seafood or in Cataluña, calcots—blackened or barbequed green onions.
+Romesco sauce is served with fish, seafood, or in Cataluña, calcots—blackened or barbequed green onions.

 Spanish vinaigrette is made by mixing vinegar, olive oil, onions, and herbs.
 Sometimes capers or sardines are added for a bit of extra flavor.

 In the Canary Islands, "mojos" or sauces are made with vinegar and oil and are served cold, as an accompaniment to potatoes, meat, and fish.
 These "mojos" can be red or green and are, sometimes, spicy.